acrolinx/acrolinx-coding-guidance/topics/poc.md

-# PoC - Proof of Concept
+# Proof of Concept

-The idea of a proof of concept is to ensure that a project is feasible.
+The goal of a proof of concept (PoC) is to demonstrate whether a product idea can be turned into reality.
-It should reduce the risk and give an understanding of the effort.
+A PoC should aim to reduce risk and help you understand the effort of project.
-Typically it's a good idea to start a new project doing a PoC.
+It's usually a good idea to start a new development project with a PoC.

-## Questions That Should Be Answered
+## Questions To Answer

-* Is it feasible at all?
+* Is the idea viable?
 * Which features are feasible?
-* Which technologies can be used?
+* Which technology can you use?
-* What's the best technologies for the environment?
+* What's the best technology for the environment?
-* What's the minimum viable product?
+* What's the minimum viable product to deliver in the next phase?
-* Where and how to integrate?
+* Where and how should you integrate?

-## Essence of a PoC
+## Best Practices

-* The elaboration usually takes 2 hours up to 2 days.
+* Doing a PoC usually takes from 2 hours up to 2 days.
-* If there's something that doesn't take longer to do it the proper way, don't hesitate to do it the proper way.
+* If you can do something quickly and properly, then do it the proper way during the PoC.
-  You need a place to store your code?
-[Create a repo.](project-setup.md#git) You have to build a package?
+  * Do you need a place to store your code?
+[Create a repo.](project-setup.md#git)
-  [Create a proper package.](packaging.md) You've figured out how to build, debug, or install?
+  * Do you have to build a package?
+[Create a proper package.](packaging.md)
+  * Have you figured out how to build, debug, or install?
 [Document it in the Readme.md.](project-setup.md#readme)
-* The goal of a PoC isn't to finish the integration.
-Don't focus and get suck on solving problems.
+* The goal of a PoC isn't to finish the integration, so don't get stuck on solving problems.
-  The main goal is to identify problems, solutions, and the feasibility at all.
-Recognize when your PoC is finished.
+  The main goal is to determine the overall feasibility and identify problems and potential solutions.
-* Once you reach this point, create separate tickets.
-It makes it easier to track and QA the work.
-  It also simplifies the life of the project management, and developers starting and driving the project later on.
+* Recognize when your PoC is finished.
+Once you reach this point, create separate tickets.
+Getting organized makes it easier to track and test your work.
+It also simplifies the life of the project manager and developers who join the project later on.
-* It's OK to have a lower [code quality](coding-style.md) while developing a PoC.
+* While doing a PoC, it's OK to have a lower level of [code quality](coding-style.md).
-  Don't forget to document your technical debt and nice it up, once you start the project.
+  Don't forget to document your technical debt so you can clean things up when you start the project.
   Again, using a ticket might be a good idea.
-* Sometimes it's already enough to look at the APIs.
+* Sometimes just looking at the APIs of an application is sufficient for a PoC.
-  In this case, you don't have to try things out, if you're 100% sure it'll work.
+  In this case, you don't have to try things out if you're 100% sure it'll work.

 ## Proof of Concept Template

-Please use the [proof of concept template](poc-template.md) for documenting your findings in a standardized way.
+Use the [proof of concept template](poc-template.md) for documenting your findings in a standardized way.